tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 - Existing LSTM models can only process data with pre-fixed structure.
 - Semantic object parsing can benefit from modeling the contextual dependencies among regions in different levels.
 ## Methods
+- Learning new graph structure and updating LST
 ## Evaluation

 ## Conclusion